Cucumber Tomato Salad drizzled with Italian Vinaigrette is the perfect side dish to any summer meal! Quick, fresh, healthy, and delicious.

 Directions

-- For the Italian Vinaigrette: Combine all ingredients in a jar with a tight fitting lid or a small mixing bowl then shake or whisk to combine.
-Can be made up to 2 weeks ahead of time.
+- Combine all the ingredients in a jar with a tight fitting lid or a small mixing bowl then shake or whisk to combine.
+Can be made up to 5 days ahead of time.
+Refrigerate until ready to use.

-- Add cucumbers, tomatoes, and basil to a large serving bowl then drizzle with Italian Vinaigrette, season with extra salt and pepper, and serve.
+- Add the cucumbers, tomatoes, and basil to a large serving bowl then drizzle with Italian Vinaigrette, season with extra salt and pepper, and serve.

 Notes